ucam-department-of-psychiatry/crate/docs/source/installation/docker.rst

 GATE).
 (You need to download UMLS data and use the ``crate_nlp_prepare_ymls_for_bioyodie`` script to process it.
 The output directory used with that command is the directory you should specify here.)
+On Windows, ensure this is within the Windows (not WSL2) file system.

 .. _CRATE_DOCKER_MYSQL_CRATE_DATABASE_NAME: